-- ➤ Respect the polarity when making the electrical connection on the 12V or 24V motor: positive on the relay with brown wire 3 and negative on the 12V or 24V motor with the green/yellow wire 2. - > Depending on the voltage, mount the 12V fuse holder or the 24V circuit breaker (supplied). - Make sure to have cable with a sufficient section: 35 to 50 mm2 for 12V and 35mm2 for 24V. - ➤ The watermaker's control cable is 5-meter long and comes with an electric spit with coded pin (1) (see page 12, cable 5 - ➤ The control panel must always be supplied with direct current.
+- Respect the polarity when making the electrical connection on the 12V or 24V motor: positive on the relay with the brown wire 3 and negative on the 12V or 24V motor with the green/yellow wire 2. - ➤ Depending on the voltage, mount the 12V fuse holder or the 24V circuit breaker (supplied). - Make sure to have cable with a sufficient section: 35 to 50 mm2 for 12V and 35mm2 for 24V. - The watermaker's control cable is 5-meter long and comes with an electric spit with coded pin (see page 12, cable 5). - ➤ The control panel must always be supplied with direct current. - ➤ The 230V (or 120V) motor connection is made with the cable coming from the control panel (see page 12, cable 5) and respecting the connections on the terminal block: phase wire on terminal 4, neutral wire on terminal 5 and ground wire on terminal 6.